luarvic/click2approve/README.md

 - [Material UI](https://mui.com/material-ui/) CSS framework;
 - [MobX](https://mobx.js.org/react-integration.html) state management framework.

-The build transforms the TypeScript code to a JavaScripts single-page application (SPA).
-The `ui` container hosts [Nginx](https://www.nginx.com/) web server that handles the user HTTP requests and returns the SPA that works in the user browser and interacts with the `Server-side API` microservice.
+The build transforms the TypeScript code into a JavaScripts single-page application (SPA).
+The `ui` container hosts [Nginx](https://www.nginx.com/) web server that returns the SPA to the users.
+The SPA handles HTTP requests coming from the users and interacts with the `Server-side API` microservice.

 ## Server-side API